anirudh-t4/anirudh-t4/README.md

 This is Anirudh Tiwari, a 2nd year ECE student at RIT,BENGALURU.

 I am a tech enthusiast and a passionate developer.
 I have a good understnding of building and deploying apps in Flutter .
 I am currently exploring web development(MERN STACK) .
-Most of my projects are in Flutter
+Most of my projects are in Flutter.I like to practice Data Structures and Algorithms on Hackerrank and Codechef.
 Tech Stacks known:

 * _FLUTTER_